Image Alt

 Introduction to our Eastern European Practice

-The investment opportunities in U.S. and International wireless infrastructure now overshadowed by geopolitical uncertainties.
-For more details on representation of U.S., European and Russian investors in today’s era of sanctions, counter-sanctions, and other difficulties, please see our recent “Negotiable Hostilities” webinars, sponsored by Thomson Reuters, and our accompanying Foreign Investment Brochure: https://wstelecomlaw.com/wp-content/uploads/2020/07/Brochure-Foreign-Investment-in-Wireless-Infrastructure-July-2020_m-1.pdf
+The investment opportunities in U.S. and International wireless infrastructure are now overshadowed by geopolitical uncertainties.
+For more details on representation of U.S. and European investors in today’s era of sanctions, counter-sanctions, and other difficulties, please see our recent “Negotiable Hostilities” webinars, sponsored by Thomson Reuters, and our accompanying Foreign Investment Brochure.

 Especially relevant today are the emerging difficulties of companies seeking (or required) to exit the Russian marketplace.
 The legal difficulties – including unwinding cross-border agreements, navigating sanctions, and complying with U.S. and Russian transfer restrictions – are challenging areas with which we have experience.
-These and other issues will be the subject of our upcoming webinar for Thomson Reuters, Part III of our Negotiable Hostilities Series “Doing Business in the Current Crisis”.
+These complex discussions will be the topic of our upcoming presentation – “Fireside Chat” – Dealing with Russia in the Current Geopolitical Environment at the 2024 Center for International Legal Studies (CILS) in Bad Gastein, Austria, January 28 – February 3, 2024.
+See https://cils.org/conference…

 Cross-Border Telecom Financing